Bob Casey Sr.

-Robert Patrick Casey (January 9, 1932 - May 30, 2000) was an American lawyer and politician from Pennsylvania who served as the 42nd Governor of Pennsylvania from 1987 to 1995.
+Robert Patrick Casey (January 9, 1932 - May 30, 2000) was an American lawyer and politician from Pennsylvania who served as the 42nd governor of Pennsylvania from 1987 to 1995.
 He served as a member of the Pennsylvania Senate for the 22nd district from 1963 to 1968 and as Auditor General of Pennsylvania from 1969 to 1977.

 Casey was best known for leading the anti-abortion wing of the Democratic Party, spearheading the opposition against Planned Parenthood v.
 Casey, a landmark Supreme Court decision on abortion.
 He championed unions, believed in government as a beneficent force, and supported gun rights.

-His son, Bob Casey Jr., also served as Auditor General of Pennsylvania and went on to serve as Pennsylvania Treasurer and as Pennsylvania's U.S. Senator, from 2007 to 2025.
+His son, Bob Casey Jr., also served as Auditor General of Pennsylvania and went on to serve as Pennsylvania Treasurer and as a U.S. Senator, from 2007 to 2025.

 Early life and education

 Robert Patrick Casey was born on January 9, 1932, in Jackson Heights, Queens, the son of Alphonsus Liguori and Marie (née Cummings) Casey.
 His family, of Irish descent, was originally from Scranton, Pennsylvania, but his parents moved to New York in order for his father, a devoutly Roman Catholic former coal miner who began working as a coal miner at age 10, to attend Fordham University School of Law.
 The family returned to Scranton following Casey's birth.

 After attending Scranton Preparatory School, Casey turned down an offer to play for the Philadelphia Phillies in 1949, opting to go to college instead.
 He went to the College of the Holy Cross, where he was president of his senior class, on a basketball scholarship.
 He played on the same team as future NBA hall of famer Bob Cousy.
 He graduated with a Bachelor of Arts degree in 1953, and received his Juris Doctor from George Washington University in 1956.
 Upon graduation and admission to the bar, Casey worked for the Washington, D.C., law firm Covington & Burling, where he remained until returning to Scranton in 1958 to enter solo practice.